Tracking Vegetable Yields and Labor in a No-Till Perennial Clover Living Mulch System

 Experimental Design (Objectives 1 and 2)

-Both experiments will explore vegetable production in a perennial clover living mulch system (PCS).
-In the spring, vegetables will be planted into the clover to explore the relationship of transplant plug size (Objective 1) and clover suppression (Objective 2) to vegetable yield.
-Labor time for clover mowing and weeding for PCS vegetable production will be compared with organic bare-soil production in control plots (Objective 3).
+Both experiments explored vegetable production in a perennial clover living mulch system (CLMS).
+In spring, vegetables were planted into the clover to explore the relationship of transplant plug size (Objective 1) and clover suppression (Objective 2) to vegetable yield.
+Labor time for clover mowing and weeding for CLMS vegetable production was compared with organic bare-soil production in control plots (Objective 3).

-For each of three vegetable crops (cabbage, winter squash, and paste tomatoes) a 500-foot bed will be planted in Dutch White clover (to be established in July, 2022), and another in bare soil.
-These crops have been selected for their diversity in terms of families and growth habits.
-The PCS and bare soil plots will be grown as close together as possible in order to minimize in-field variability, and will have identical crop histories.
+At Sawyer Farm, for each of three vegetable crops (cabbage, winter squash, and paste tomatoes) a 500-foot bed was planted in Dutch White clover.
+The clover was established in July, 2021.
+Another 500-foot bed of each crop was planted in bare soil.
+These crops were selected for their diversity in terms of families and growth habits.
+The CLMS and bare soil plots were adjacent in order to minimize in-field variability.

-Each vegetable crop will be planted in a split-plot randomized complete block design with three blocks.
-Suppression level will be the main plot and plug size will be the subplots.
+Each vegetable crop was planted in a split-plot randomized complete block design with three blocks.
+Suppression level was the main plot and plug sizes were the subplots.

-There will be two suppression treatments, high and low.
-The first maximizes suppression by mowing clover before its regrowth/recovery period has been achieved.
+There were two suppression treatments, high and low.
+The first maximized suppression by mowing clover before its regrowth/recovery period has been achieved.
 Recovery periods vary by temperature, moisture, and nutrients.
 On-farm observations indicate that full recovery can occur within as few as ten days during early spring growth, whereas mid-late summer recovery times can take a month or more.
-In this treatment, clover will be mown at a height of 4", well before the Dutch White clover reaches its 6"+ maximum.
+In the high suppression treatment, clover was mown at a height of 4", well before the Dutch White clover reaches its 6"+ maximum.
 (This treatment is referred to as high suppression in the "Layout" upload in supporting materials.)
-Mowing frequency will thus vary according to clover recovery times.
-The second suppression treatment is also variable frequency, but is less intensive overall (This is referred to as low suppression in the "Layout" upload.)
-Mowing will occur according to the ratio between clover height and crop height.
-The clover will be mown when its height is greater than 1/3 of average crop height (or width, in the case of squash).
-This treatment may require more frequent mowing during crop establishment, depending on the season, but mowing will cease when crops reach ~18" in height or width (Dutch White clover growth typically peaks at 6").
+Mowing frequency thus varied according to clover recovery times.
+The second suppression treatment was also variable frequency, but was less intensive overall (This is referred to as low suppression in the "Layout" upload.)
+Mowing occurred according to the ratio between clover height and crop height.
+The clover was mown when its height was greater than 1/3 of average crop height (or width, in the case of squash).
+This treatment required more frequent mowing during crop establishment, but mowing ceased when crops reach ~18" in height or width (Dutch White clover growth typically peaks at 6").
 These mowing treatments are in contrast to fixed-frequency mowing treatments found in LM research, and aim to quantify Sawyer Farm's on-farm PCS management system.

 Agronomic Management (Objectives 1, 2, 3, and 4)

-Following transplanting, clover suppression treatments will be implemented by mowing the clover according to low/high treatments shown in the treatment layout.
-A push lawnmower and string trimmer will be used to do the mowing.
-Bare-soil control plots will be cultivated with tractors, or by hand, as needed.
-In the bare-soil plots, the number of cultivations for each crop and the average cultivation time during the growing season will be recorded so that the weeding labor time in bare-soil plots can be compared to both clover suppression treatments.
+Following transplanting, clover suppression treatments was implemented by mowing the clover according to low/high treatments shown in the treatment layout.
+A push lawnmower and string trimmer were used to do the mowing.
+Bare-soil control plots were cultivated with tractors or by hand, as needed.
+In the bare-soil plots, the number of cultivations for each crop and the average cultivation time during the growing season was recorded so that weeding labor time in bare-soil plots could be compared to both clover suppression treatments.

-The vegetables will be fertilized with organic fertilizers following the initial soil test recommendations.
+The vegetables were be fertilized with organic fertilizers following soil test recommendations.

-All plots will be observed weekly to note any differences in pest pressure or growth habit and qualitative notes will be collected to document any farm-scale issues, plot, or treatment differences.
-Any insect or disease control measures that are needed will also be noted.
+All plots were observed weekly to note any differences in pest pressure or growth habit and qualitative notes were collected to document farm-scale issues, plot, or treatment differences.

 Data Analysis (Objectives 1 and 2)